TSS: Transformation-Specific Smoothing for Robustness Certification

-In order to find an upper bound on $M_{a,b}^2$, we thus need to find upper bound on $m_{i,j}$ and can proceed analogously to rotations.
+In order to find an upper bound on $M_{\gS}^2$, we thus need to find an upper bound on $m_{i,j}$ and can proceed analogously to rotations.
 Namely, setting

-yields a computable upper bound of the maximum $\ell_2$ sampling error.
+yields a computable upper bound of the maximum $\ell_2$ interpolation error.
 Computing a Lipschitz constant for $g_i$ and $g_{i+1}$ is also analogous to rotations.
-The only difference lies in computing a Lipschitz constant for $\phi_S$ what we will explain in greater detail.\\
+The difference lies only in computing a Lipschitz constant for $\phi_S$ what we will explain in greater detail.